Ezra Fitch

-Ezra Hasbrouck Fitch (September 27, 1865 – June 16, 1930) was the co-founder of the modern lifestyle brand Abercrombie & Fitch and is attributed with the introduction of Mahjong to the United States.
+Ezra Hasbrouck Fitch (September 27, 1865 – June 16, 1930) was an American real estate developer and hobbyist outdoorsman.

+He bought into and later fully owned the company that became Abercrombie & Fitch.

-A wealthy New York City manager, Fitch began as one of the company's first customers, until finally joining into the company with David Abercrombie.
-Fitch is attributed with much of the company's successful growth in its early years and a collection of now-defunct upscale apparel and fragrances were introduced in his name.
+A wealthy New York City manager, Fitch began as one of Abercrombie's VIP customers.
+Fitch is attributed with much of the company's successful growth in its early years.

 Life and career

-Ezra Hasbrouck Fitch was born September 27, 1865 in Coxsackie, Greene County, New York.
+Ezra Hasbrouck Fitch was born September 27, 1865, in Coxsackie, Greene County, New York.
 He was the only child in a Christian family.
 His parents were Roswell Reed Fitch and Margaretta Wyanna Hasbrouck.
-Roswell (1841-1888) was the son of Ezra Fitch (1805-1870) and Margaret Reed (1802-1884).
-Margaretta (1846-1865) was the daughter of Benjamin Louis Hasbrouck (1813-1885) and Margaret Rymph (1812-1880).
-Ezra’s mother died shortly after his birth.
-His father would re-marry, on July 17, 1873, to Helen Eldridge Carswell (1847-1950).
+Roswell (1841-1888) was the son of Ezra Fitch (1805–1870) and Margaret Reed (1802–1884).
+Margaretta (1846-1865) was the daughter of Benjamin Louis Hasbrouck (1813–1885) and Margaret Rymph (1812–1880).
+Ezra's mother died shortly after his birth.
+His father would remarry, on July 17, 1873, to Helen Eldridge Carswell (1847–1950).
 She would be referred to as Ezra's mother (though she wasn't biologically).
-Roswell and Helen had two daughters: Helen Margaret Fitch Cobb (1874-1978) and Eloise Madden Fitch (1880-1902).
+Roswell and Helen had two daughters: Helen Margaret Fitch Cobb (1874–1978) and Eloise Madden Fitch (1880–1902).

 Ezra spent his early years growing up at the Roswell Reed estate on the banks of the Hudson in Coxsackie built by his grandfather around 1850.
 The estate included a large Gothic Revival mansion, numerous dependent structures and a dock on the river from which the family conducted a profitable freighting business.
 R. R. Fitch lived in Brooklyn for a time, working as an agent for an asphalt company.

 He married Sarah Huntington Sturges in Brooklyn on March 2, 1897.
-She was the daughter of Stephen Buckingham Sturges (1827-1897), a banker, who was born in Mansfield, Ohio, and Sarah Minerva Cary (1833-) of Syracuse, New York.
+She was the daughter of Stephen Buckingham Sturges (1827–1897), a banker, who was born in Mansfield, Ohio, and Sarah Minerva Cary (1833-) of Syracuse, New York.
 He was engaged as a real estate developer in Kingston, New York, trading as Jenkins & Fitch.
 The company built the Huntington apartment house there, among other projects.